htw-imi-wtat2/IMICalendar/doc/devise.md

 consider postponing them to a second step as you will need to set up connection to an email provider which tends to be a hassle.

+## Chapter 2 Copeland

+I've followed Chapter 2 of Copeland, see commits:

+A2-Devise: Styling the Login and Registration Forms (Copeland P. 20 ff)
+A2-Devise: Validating Registration (Copeland P. 26 ff)

 ## Resources
 * [Devise](https://github.com/plataformatec/devise)